zaphoyd/websocketpp/tutorials/app_client_tutorial/chapter1.md

 endpoint creates and launches new connections and maintains default settings for those connections.
 Endpoints also manage any shared network resources.

-The connection stores information specific to each connection.
+The connection stores information specific to each WebSocket session.

 Aside:
 Once a connection is launched, there is no link between the endpoint and the connection.
 All default settings are copied into the new connection by the endpoint.
 Changing default settings on an endpoint will only affect future connections.